-Section 131.0.N: Conditional Uses
+Section 131.0.N & O: Conditional Uses

-Currently, NWWRF are allowed by-right in M-1 and M-2 and Yard Waste Composting is allowed in RC, RR and M-1 as a Conditional Use.
-The proposed amendment would delete the Yard Waste Composting use category and replace it with a new use category- Composting Facilities.
+Currently, NWWRFs are allowed as a Conditional Use in RC/RR and by right in M-1/M-2.
+Yard Waste Composting is allowed in RC, RR and M-1 as a Conditional Use.
+The proposed amendment would delete the Yard Waste Composting use category and replace it with a new use category- Composting Facilities, and delete Mulch Manufacture from Sawmills/Bulk Firewood/Soil Processing use category, creating a new use category - Natural Wood Waste Recycling Facility.